shocktail39/BeepSaber/README.md

 ![screenshot03](doc/images/OS0.4.0_3.gif)
 # About the implementation
 This game uses godot 4.3.
 The implementation supports to load and play maps from [BeatSaver](https://beatsaver.com/).
+To export for android headsets the godot openxr vendors plugin may be needed

 There is one demo song included that is part of the deployed package.